codefori/vscode-rpgle/README.md

       "NoLocalSubroutines": true,
       "UppercaseDirectives": true

-When a rule conflicts with you coding style it may be disabled by changing it to `false`.
+When a rule conflicts with your coding style it may be disabled by changing it to `false`.
 For example:

       "PrototypeCheck": false,